calebjedhugo/stories-backend/README.md

 There will, of course, be a little variance depending on your setup.

+`./util/conn.js` is set up to automatically set up your database.
+It should create the tables as soon as you start the server.

 To run the unit tests:
 * start the server (obviously)
 * navigate to the root in a seperate console